AndersCan/weather-api/README.md

     typings install
 Now you should be able to compile the .ts files.

+    tsc
 To run the project we will also need to download the required dependencies which can be installed by running:

     npm install

 ## Running the program
-Before running, either edit the Config.ts file to include your API key or add it as an environmental variable:
+Before running, must either edit the Config.ts file to include your API key or add it as an environmental variable:

-        export OPENWEATHER_API_KEY=[Your API key]
+        export OPENWEATHER_API_KEY=[Your API key] Failure to give a valid API key will give a error of being unable to parse a HTML file as a Json document.
+There is no error checking code for the API key.

 To make a request for London, Paris, New York...(type as many cities as you want):

     node app.js london paris 'new york'